 - Use an online educational resource like Niche to research school options.

-- Check out the average temps.
-You may find that you need snow tires, hurricane glass for your windows, a professional mosquito service, etc.
+- Check out the weather.
+You may find that you need snow tires, hurricane glass for your windows, professional mosquito service, etc.

 - See what stores and shops are located in your close vicinity.
 Getting to an empty house and having an empty stomach can be tough.
-Find a place where you can get a quick meal and some groceries.
+Scout out places where you can get a quick meal and some groceries.

 - Find new medical providers in your area.
-One day, you’ll need that doctor, dentist, pediatrician, or vet.
+Chances are that one day you’ll need that doctor, dentist, pediatrician, or vet.
 Have some names ready when the time comes.

 - Note typical traffic patterns.
 If you’re commuting to a new job, find out how long it will take to get there or if there’s public transit available.